 While perusing the REI online store, I learned about the Griggstown Native Grassland Preserve.
 I was checking out the sales items and saw a link for the REI Hiking Project.
 Thirty minutes later, I downloaded the Hiking Project app and looked at a list of nearby possibilities for a hike.
 I decided to try the Griggstown Native Grassland because it was close to home.
 A grassland hike would differ from my usual hikes in the Sourland Mountain Preserve.

-I had rented a Fujinon XF27mm F2.8 pancake lens for a weekend trip to visit my brother in Charlotte, North Carolina.
-We had to postpone our plans and while I was able to cancel my flight and hotel booking, I forgot about the lensrental.
-I felt I had to get some value from the lens so I decided to put it on my Fuji X-T2 and bring it with me on my hike.
-With a ~41mm in 35mm equivalent, it provides a field of view roughly equal to that of the human eye.
-On this hike, the photos would provide a "Khürt's Eye View" of the hike.
+I rented a Fujinon XF27mmF2.8 pancake lens for a weekend trip to visit my brother in Charlotte, North Carolina.
+We had to postpone our plans, and while I could cancel my flight and hotel booking, I forgot about the lens rental.
+I felt I had to get some value from the lens, so I put it on my Fuji X-T2 and brought it with me on my hike.
+With a ~41mm full-frame sensor equivalent field of view, the XF27mmF2.8 provides a field of view roughly equal to that of the human eye.
+The photos would give a "Khürt's Eye View" of the hike on this hike.

 I drove along Canal Road, and despite using Google Maps, I almost missed the preserve entrance.
 The entrance is via a narrow dirt road that winds its way around the trailhead.
 Hikers have parked two other cars.
 I grabbed my stuff and walked to the information shed to look for a map.
 I could not understand the map on the back of the shed.